 - If the specified folder does not already exist, WinZip will create it.
 If the folder already exists and contains files, WinZip will delete the files (after asking your permission, of course).
 This ensures that the folder will contain only files from the current archive.

 - WinZip extracts files in the current archive to the specified folder

 - Optional configuration - WinZip creates a second folder, located in \Windows\Start Menu\Programs.
 If a folder with the specified name already exists, WinZip will delete it after getting your permission.
 This ensures that the folder will contain only icons for files in the current archive.

 - Optional configuration - In the second folder, WinZip creates shortcuts to the extracted files.

 - WinZip then opens a folder window which will either display the files that have been unzipped or shortcut icons for the extracted files if you configured this option.
-These items will also appear in the Programs menu, accessible from the Start button.

-With this done, you can now double click your installable file (or the shortcut) to begin installing your software.
+With this done, you can now double click your install file (or the shortcut) to begin installing your software.
 Then, when you are done, close WinZip and you will have the option to delete the files, folders, and shortcuts that Unzip and Try created.

 If you have difficulty installing the software you could look in the Zip file for a ReadMe file (readme.txt, readme.doc, etc) which may include instructions.
 Otherwise, questions concerning your downloaded software should be directed to the person or company from whom you received the software.